 Village Radar Speed Sign

 The SID records an average of 4000 vehicles going along the main road per day (roughly 2000 each way), and while some of the maximum speeds are extreme (and worrying - the highest speed recorded so far has been 92mph), the overall figures are interesting.
-Between October 2021 and January 2022, The SID was moved regularly to one of six locations agreed with Highways in a campaign to understand the traffic behaviours and test the efficacy of the device in each location.
+Between October 2021 and January 2022, The SID was moved regularly to one of seven locations agreed with Highways in a campaign to understand the traffic behaviours and test the efficacy of the device in each location.
 For each location, the Parish Council recorded a baseline (without the sign flashing, for one week) to find out what the normal speeds are, followed by the device operating for two weeks.

 Location 1 Village Boundary West